While the inside of a greenhouse is naturally warmer than the outside temperatures, the cold weather requires a heating boost from time to time.

 “The heat of autumn is different from the heat of summer.
 One ripens apples, the other turns them to cider.”Jane Hirshfield states

-Deciding on the best greenhouse heater can be quite the task.
+Deciding on the best greenhouse heater can be quite a task.

 Before you do, you must know how big or strong a heater you’ll need.
 The number of BTUs (British Thermal Units) helps determine how strong the appliance must be to heat a space.